Susan M. Wolf: Career

 Wolf has received numerous grants to support her research, including from the National Institutes of Health (NIH), National Science Foundation (NSF), Robert Wood Johnson Foundation, and The Greewall Foundation.
 Much of her research has focused on the ethical, legal, and societal implications of emerging biomedical technologies including genomics, neuroimaging, nanomedicine, and biomedical engineering.
 Beginning in 2005, she served as principal investigator on a series of NIH-funded projects on return of research results and incidental findings to research participants and their relatives.
 Starting in 2016, Wolf served as principal investigator with Profs.
 Ellen Wright Clayton and Frances Lawrenz on a collaborative NIH-funded project on "LawSeqSM: Building a Sound Legal Foundation for Translating Genomics into Clinical Application."
 This was "a project convening legal, ethics, and scientific experts from across the country to analyze the current state of genomic law and create much-needed guidance on what it should be."

 Wolf has served on committees at the National Academies of Science, Engineering, and Medicine including the Committee on Science, Engineering, Medicine and Public Policy (COSEMPUP).
 In 2021, she was selected to join the Strategic Council for Research Excellence, Integrity, and Trust of the National Academy of Sciences.
 The aim of the council is to develop ways to "promote high-quality research practices and to anticipate and address challenges to research ethics and integrity."
 She has also served on committees for NIH, such as the External Advisory Panel for the Trans-Omics in Precision Medicine Program at the National Heart, Lung, and Blood Institute (NHLBI).
 Beginning in March 2020, Wolf and Prof. Debra DeBruin have co-led a statewide Minnesota COVID Ethics Collaborative (MCEC), a joint venture between the Minnesota Department of Health, the State Health Care Coordination Center, Minnesota Hospital Association, and the University of Minnesota.
 The aim of MCEC is to rapidly share ethics expertise and policy to cope with moral challenges posed by the COVID-19 crisis.
+In 2020, Wolf was appointed as the Ethics and Public Policy Director of NSF funded Engineering Research Center ATP-Bio (Advanced Technologies for Preservation of Biological Systems).
+Most recently, in 2022 Wolf was awarded NSF NetEthics grant to investigate on the ethics of large, multidisciplinary engineering research networks.